zircote/swagger-php/docs/index.md

   - title: OpenAPI specification
     details: Compatible with the OpenAPI Specification version 3. formerly known as Swagger.
-  - title: Use @Annotations
+  - title: "Incode your php file"
-    details: Write the documentation inside the php source files which helps to keep the documentation in sync.
+    details: "Using #[Attributes] or @Annotations lets you write the documentation inside the php source files which helps keeping the documentation in sync."
   - title: Useful error messages
     details: Enhanced errors messages with hints and context.
 ---